23 Nov Featured Filmmaker: Jason Soo

-2. Can you tell us about some of your more notable films?
+(EM): Can you tell us about some of your notable films?

-3. Which would you say is your favorite, among the films you've made?
+EM: Which would you say is your favourite, among the films you’ve made?
 What is the background to its story?

 However, the short film dramatizes not the events of May 13, but the subsequent student occupation of Chinese High School a few weeks later in June.
 In these three extraordinary weeks, the students not only took over the school but organized themselves for communal living.
 To do this, they set up groups and committees to take charge of matters such as academic studies, recreation, art, food, laundry, sanitation, medicine, security, public relations, etc.

 The student occupation exemplifies to me the collective spirit of the May 13 generation.
 The events of May and June 1954 went on to serve as a catalyst for the anti-colonial struggle that ultimately set Singapore on its road to independence.
 That such an unprecedented historical episode has been falsified or whitewashed from our school textbooks is a travesty.

 I have to say though, that the short film was hastily made in the space of two months and, in my opinion, does not express adequately the complexities of that period.
 But it’s such an important event that I plan to turn it into a feature film in future.